nrkn/cms-work/docs/notes.md

 - Should most inputs share a common template?
 How does inherit work with templates?

+## dependencies

+Use [depject](https://github.com/depject/depject) for dependencies, this is a bit of work!

+## schema/json trees

+Consider changing the path code to return something more like dot notation eg `/buttonIcon/buttonClasses/0` would look like `buttonIcon.buttonClasses[0]`

 ## 1tree

 - Refactor to use `depject` because it solves a lot of friction problems we are